ajfriend/market_eq/README.md

 # Mon Sep  1 23:21:42 2014
 - some CES functions work for Arrow-Debreu, but might require a different convex program. look at section 6.4.2 in Algorithmic Game Theory
+- also look at Market Equilibrium for CES Exchange Economies: Existence, Multiplicity, and Computation
 - look at CS294 lecture 7 notes. gives CES arrow debreu for -1 <= \rho < 0
 - the lecture 7 notes seem to give the arrow-debreu in terms of a demand function for each agent. is this a reasonable convex formulation? would it work for other utilities besides CES?
 - does the cutting plane give us something like the infinite LP?